marcjustinleeggranada/marc/README.md

-# [Your Project Name Here]
+# SULO

-Keep the law understandable, from anywhere.
+An AI that brings ordinary Filipinos out of the dark on the documents that decide their rights.
 Amazon Comprehend · LLM · Vite · React · [Your Wallet/Auth Stack]

-Our tool is a steady, AI-powered way to protect the people who matter — workers, borrowers, and ordinary citizens who face complex legal agreements.
-Upload it once.
-You're taken care of.
-Our app is a circle of trust.
-Users drop their confusing documents, and clarity flows instantly so that safety lives in comprehension, not in dense legal jargon.
-The AI parsing pipeline holds the context, runs the clause analysis, and breaks down the risk — so trust lives in clarity, not in dense legalese.
+SULO—Filipino for *torch*—is an AI-powered legal-literacy and document-understanding platform.
+A Filipino points their phone at a contract, a notice, or a loan agreement—by upload, photo, or voice—and SULO explains, in plain language and in their own tongue, what the document is, what it obligates them to do, what deadlines it carries, and which clauses deserve a second look.
+It does not give legal advice.
+It gives legal understanding, and it routes people to real help when they need it.
+Trust lives in clarity, not in dense legalese.

 ## Demo & submission